You learn something new every day!

-Starting in the academic year 2019/20, two different course programmes can be chosen within the framework of the Studium Generale: one with the majority of courses on the Bozen-Bolzano campus and a new one on the Brixen-Bressanone campus with courses on current topics in the humanities and social sciences.
+Studium Generale is offered on two main campuses: most of the courses are held at the Bozen-Bolzano campus and a new one on the Brixen-Bressanone campus focus on current topics in human and social sciences.

 Also current students who want to enrich their general knowledge can combine classes from Studium Generale with their degree programme.

 Several open lectures given by unibz professors who teach within the Studium Generale are also available online.

 Duration of the course: 1-3 years